 The NCESA will pay the sum of $6000 as a stipend to the host yacht club prior to the regatta and an additional $500 upon receipt of a final report and budget summary that is due 2 weeks before the Board of Directors meeting (First Saturday in November).
 This sum is to defray expenses the club may incur in connection with the hosting the event, including but not limited to, costs of providing food for regatta officials, rental of cranes, fuel for committee boats, and similar items.

-Inasmuch as the variety of sites may range from a large public park to an established yacht club facility, local expenses may vary.
+In as much as the variety of sites may range from a large public park to an established yacht club facility, local expenses may vary.
 If this arrangement is not satisfactory, a proposed modification to the arrangement must be made at the time of the bid.
-The regatta should not be run at a loss by the host club; on the other hand, it should not be undertaker as a significant profit maker.
+The regatta should not be run at a loss by the host club; on the other hand, it should not be undertaken as a significant profit maker.

 NCESA Championship Social Media Regatta Guidelines

 - Social Media Coordinator needs to be a designated Committee of the event with a chair and members (or a part of the communications committee)